Overview

 unlikely); however, they carry a potential risk of losing share price value, albeit rather minimal.
 Risks of

-• Mutual Funds – a pool of funds collected from many investors for the purpose of investing in securities
+• Mutual Funds – A pool of funds collected from many investors to invest in securities such as stocks,

 Disclosure Brochure

-o Closed-End Mutual Funds – a type of mutual fund that raises a fixed amount of capital through
+o Closed-End Mutual Funds – A type of mutual fund that raises a fixed amount of capital through an

-an initial public offering (IPO).
-The fund is then structured, listed and traded like a stock on a
+initial public offering (IPO).
+The fund is then structured, listed and traded like a stock on a stock

-stock exchange.
-Clients should be aware that closed-end funds available within the program are
+exchange.
+Clients should be aware that closed-end funds available within the program are not

 o Alternative Strategy Mutual Funds – Certain mutual funds available in the program invest